 The upper class remained hostile and regarded the tango as scandalous.
 It was not until it made its way back to the Old World and into the Parisian dance halls that the tango was reintroduced to Buenos Aires as a sophisticated adolescent unable to refrain from expressing itself.
 The tango is now experiencing a renaissance and more and more tango halls are opening up, not only in Buenos Aires but also in many parts of the country where tango was never a part of the culture.
 It is a simple eight-step in its basic form but elaborated upon by variation and ornamentation (lunges, leaps, turns, kicks, etc).
 Those who dance the tango suffer from the same zeal as those who study classical forms of dance, art and music: one is never considered to have achieved perfection but must continuously strive for an unattainable aspiration.

 Folk music: Although the tango has taken the limelight of Argentine dance, in many parts of the country it is not present and the traditional folk dance is much more pervasive.
 Especially in the northwest, folk dance can be seen at weekend markets with live music and in restaurants and bars at night.
 One of the most popular is the bailecito, which is danced with the waving of handkerchiefs.
 Some of the folk music, song and dance is influenced by the cultures of Peru and Bolivia, namely the carnavalito dance, in the adjacent regions of Argentina; others evolved from a Creole base, such as the zamba, particularly within the gaucho culture.

 This is an edited extract taken from the Bradt guide, Argentina by Erin McCloskey (2nd edition, 2011).
-For details about the book go to bradguides.com.
+You can buy the book from Amazon.